 Alternately, one paddle-centric subarctic branch of the trail, formed by the Althabasca River Trail, Slave River and Mackenzie River Trail, bypasses B.C. altogether, shooting upwards through Alberta and into the Northwest Territories where, near the town of Inuvik, it intersects with its western counterpart forming a giant loop.
 Unlike their decidedly less arduous urban and semi-rural counterparts to the southeast, the sections that comprise this leg of the Great Trail, such as the rough gravel road in the north Yukon otherwise known as the Dempster Highway, can be described as "remote, physically demanding" and offering "few available services."

 The Great Trail's lengthiest section can be found in Ontario, where an assemblage of established trails zigzag around the Great Lakes.

-Twenty-five years in the making, the Great Trail — a hugely ambitious project not without a few detractors — is gearing up for its grand completion/connection in conjunction, as mentioned, with Canada’s 150th anniversary next summer.
-(July 1, to be exact).
-That’s plenty of time to invest in a decent pair of hiking boots, renew your passport, start plotting, and check out more of the possibilities in the photos below.
+Twenty-five years in the making, the Great Trail was a hugely ambitious project (not without a few detractors) that officially opened at the end of August 2017.
+So invest in a decent pair of hiking boots, renew your passport, start plotting, and check out more of the possibilities in the photos below.